Pamela Irving

-Pamela Irving (born 1960) is an Australian visual artist specialising in bronze, ceramic and mosaic sculptures as well as printmaking and copper etchings.
+Pamela Irving (born 1960) is an Australian visual artist with a diverse practice in bronze, ceramic and mosaic sculptures as well as printmaking and copper etchings.
 In addition to her extensive art work, Irving has lectured in art and ceramics at Monash University, the Melbourne College of Advanced Education, the Royal Melbourne Institute of Technology (RMIT) and the Chisholm Institute of Technology.
 One of Australia's newspaper art critics, she wrote for the Geelong Advertiser and was a councillor on the Craft Council of Victoria.

 Education

-Born in Victoria, Australia, Irving was formally educated at the Melbourne State College (1979–1982) where she undertook a Bachelor of Education (Art/Craft) and she completed a Master of Arts degree by research at the Melbourne College of Advanced Education.
-Supervised by Professor Noel John Flood, (ceramicist and the Head of Ceramics Department), Irving was one of the first two candidates to be approved to undertake the Master of Arts Degree in Visual Arts in what was, at that time, the Melbourne CAE.
+Born in Melbourne, Australia, Irving was formally educated at the Melbourne State College (1979–1982) where she undertook a Bachelor of Education (Art/Craft).
+She exhibited in a student show The Sentiment is Genuine, in 1981 the College's Gryphon Gallery.

-Irving's thesis for her master's degree examined 'the reasons and meaning behind the presence and mythology imagery in the works of Arthur Boyd, John Perceval and Mirka Mora (those artists being nominated because of the relevance to my own work)'.
+Irving's Master of Arts by Research The Angel Imagery of Arthur Boyd, John Perceval and Mirka Mora undertaken at the Melbourne College of Advanced Education (1984-1989) was supervised by ceramicist and Head of Ceramics Department Professor Noel John Flood.
+Irving was one of the first two candidates to be approved to undertake the Master of Arts Degree in Visual Arts in the Melbourne CAE.
+Her thesis examined:...reasons and meaning behind the presence and mythology imagery in the works of Arthur Boyd, John Perceval and Mirka Mora (those artists being nominated because of the relevance to my own work).During her Masters candidature Irving participated in 24 group shows and presented 3 solo exhibitions, nationally and abroad.

 Style and influences

-Pascoe observes that Irving's work is derived from 'a mixture of personal experience, myth and virulent imagination'.
-Hammond has described Irving's early ceramic work as 'humorous, figurative and cheerfully contemptuous of pottery traditions.

 Irving's early art was influenced by artists including Arthur Boyd, John Brack, Noel Connihan, Mirka Mora, Sidney Nolan and John Perceval.
 In recent years, Irving has been influenced ″by the honest and direct expressiveness of ‘outsider art’ (the art of self-taught or 'naive artists') and the craft of 'memoryware'″ Significantly, this interest grew following Irving's visit to Nek Chand's Rock Garden in Chandigarh, India.